Communication

 Provides the ModuleInterface and MicroControllerInterface classes that aggregate the methods allowing Python PC clients to bidirectionally interface with custom hardware modules managed by Arduino or Teensy microcontrollers.

-class ataraxis_communication_interface.microcontroller_interface.MicroControllerInterface(controller_id, data_logger, module_interfaces, buffer_size, port, baudrate=115200, keepalive_interval=0)
+class ataraxis_communication_interface.microcontroller_interface.MicroControllerInterface(controller_id, data_logger, module_interfaces, buffer_size, port, name, baudrate=115200, keepalive_interval=0)

 Bases: object